k1ln/postgresDataStructureLog/README.md

 ## Features
 Change Logging: The tool logs all changes made to the structure of your PostgreSQL database.
 Data Logging is not part of this.

+## Revert Statements
-## Revert Statements: For every change logged, the tool generates a corresponding revert statement.
+For every change logged, the tool generates a corresponding revert statement.
 This allows you to easily undo any changes if necessary.

 ## Usage
 To use this tool, run the createSQLMigrationLog.sql script on your PostgreSQL database.